disblu/guidelines/git/README.md

 ## 1.3 Download

 At this point, you may have asked yourself some questions like: How do I get this awesome tool?, is it free?
-Well git is completely free and its also open source.
-And its available for mac, linux and windows users.
+Well, git is completely free and it's also open source.
+It's available for Mac, Linux and Windows users.

-If you are a mac or linux user a old version of git is probably already installed on your computer, if you are window user you need to download it.
+If you are a Mac or Linux user, an older version of git is probably already installed on your computer.
+If you are a Windows user, you need to download it.

 Links to download git: